R Programming Language

 Q3.
 Is R Language in Demand?

-As of 2021, most of the fortune 500 companies use R for solving their data analytics based problems.
+As of 2022, most of the fortune 500 companies use R for solving their data analytics-based problems.
 Also, among the most popular data science languages, it is considered among the top 3.
 Also, especially in start-ups and research, knowledge of R is in demand.
+Here’s a quick overview of how your career will shape after you complete an R training program.